 Dotplot showing significantly overrepresented gene ontology biological process terms.
 Gene sets were tested against the groups represented in Figure 3B.
 Only groups in which significantly enriched terms were identified are shown.
 Total number of genes in each group shown in brackets.
 Point colour = Benjamini-Hochberg adjusted p-value, point size = gene ratio (number of genes related to term/total number of significant genes).

 Violin plots showing relative expression of WT or S-A ASCL1 target genes associated with no significant difference in binding of S-A ASCL1 compared to WT (DESeq2 padj > 0.05, n = 8, left panel), or with significantly decreased binding of S-A ASCL1 compared to WT (right panel).
 Genes are grouped on the x-axis by gene activation or repression.
+Significance between WT and S-A groups was determined by two-tailed unpaired t-test.

-ChIP-qPCR of P300 at selected differentiation targets in NB cells, either uninduced (Control) or 24 hours post-induction of WT and S-A ASCL1. n = 3, Mean ± SEM ((*p < 0.05, ** p < 0.01).
+ChIP-qPCR of P300 at selected differentiation targets in NB cells, either uninduced (Control) or 24 hours post-induction of WT and S-A ASCL1. n = 3, Mean ± SEM Significance between WT and S-A groups was determined by two-tailed unpaired t-test (*p < 0.05, ** p < 0.01).